 David Filer

-He would spend hours each night immersed in a single drawing and by the time he graduated a career in anything else was not an option.
+He would spend hours each night immersed in a single drawing, and by the time he graduated, a career in anything else was not an option.
 In 2008, David won his category in the David Shepherd Wildlife Artist of the Year competition and, in 2011, went on to win the overall prize with a drawing of a mother elephant and her calf.

 These awards serve as a ‘constant validation’ for David, ones which he will always think of as his career springboard.
-Since then, David has exhibited in galleries around the world, from Zimbabwe to London, while all the time keeping his love for animals and his need to do what he can to preserve them at the forefront of his work ethos.
+Since then, David has exhibited in galleries around the world, from Zimbabwe to New York, while all the time keeping his love for animals and his need to do what he can to preserve them at the forefront of his work ethos.

-David Filer’s artistic style
+David Filer’s signature style

 David works purely in graphite pencil.
 Whilst he has experimented with most mediums, David always felt a pull back to the medium that started it all for him.

-Although the nature kingdom is drenched in colour and the vibrancy of nature is not something to be ignored, for the purpose of his art David likes to strip all that away and, by reducing a subject to black and white, he feels it forces someone to really focus on the animal in question and to truly take in what makes them so beautiful and fascinating.
-The striations on a pangolin’s scale, the lip hairs of an elephant, the tiny details that are often missed otherwise are what gives him the most joy as he translates what he sees onto paper.
+Although the nature kingdom is drenched in colour and the vibrancy of nature is not something to be ignored, for the purpose of his art, David likes to strip all that away and, by reducing a subject to black and white, he feels it forces someone to really focus on the animal in question and to truly take in what makes them so beautiful and fascinating.
+The striations on a pangolin’s scale, the lip hairs of an elephant – the tiny details that are often missed otherwise, are what gives him the most joy as he translates what he sees onto paper.

 One of David’s greatest pleasures is when someone goes right up close to one of his drawings to look at the texture of fur or the reflection of the eye and so, inadvertently, take in just how extraordinary nature’s design of these creatures really is.